New & Used Toyota Yaris: In Depth

 GET A FREE PRICE QUOTE

 The Toyota Yaris is the most affordable and smallest car that Toyota sells in the U.S., with the exception of the Scion iQ.
-The Yaris is offered as either a four-door sedan or five-door hatchback.
+The Yaris is available as either a four-door sedan or five-door hatchback.

 For more on the Yaris, including prices, options, and specifications, see our full review of the 2014 Toyota Yaris.